danielduarte/flowed/doc/tutorial.md

 Note that we've added the `async` keyword to `exec`, and we've used the `await` syntax.
 Also remember that all `async`  functions returns a Promise, even when it is not explicit.

-According to each flow tasks' dependences, Flowed will run concurrently as many tasks as possible, letting the OS parallelize all the I/O opertions maximizing the performance and abstracting the programmer to manage the tasks dependences and concurrency.
+According to each flow tasks' dependencies, Flowed will run concurrently as many tasks as possible, letting the OS parallelize all the I/O operations maximizing the performance and abstracting the programmer to manage the tasks dependencies and concurrency.

-## Connect with the outsite
+## Connect with the outside

 To make this thing really useful, we need a way to connect with the outside of the flow.
 Even when a flow can execute useful tasks without giving a explicit output (writing to databases, etc), it is very usual to get some direct output from the flow.